The set of solutions of random XORSAT formulae: Proof of Lemma 3.5

-Let $\zeta$ be the branching factor of $G_2$ (i.e. of a graph that is uniformly random conditional on the degree profile $R^{(2)}$).
-Under the above conditions on $n^{(2)}$ and $R^{(2)}$, a straightforward calculation implies that $\zeta$ is bounded above by $\theta_2 + \delta_2$, for some $\delta_2 = \delta_2(\delta_1,k)$ such that $\delta_2 \rightarrow 0$ as $\delta_1 \rightarrow 0$.
-Thus, by selecting appropriately small $\delta_1$, we can ensure that $\delta_2 \leq \delta/2$, leading to a bound of $1-\delta/2$ on the branching factor for all $n^{(2)}$, $R^{(2)}$ within the range specified above.
+Let $\zeta$ be the branching factor of $G_2$ (i.e., of a graph that is uniformly random conditional on the degree profile $R^{(2)}$).
+Under the above conditions on $n^{(2)}$ and $R^{(2)}$, a straightforward calculation implies that $\zeta$ is bounded above by $\theta_2 + \delta _2$, for some $\delta_2 = \delta_2(\delta_1,k)$ such that $\delta_2 \rightarrow 0$ as $\delta_1 \rightarrow0$.
+Thus, by selecting appropriately small $\delta _1$, we can ensure that $\delta_2 \leq\delta/2$, leading to a bound of $1-\delta/2$ on the branching factor for all $n^{(2)}$, $R^{(2)}$ within the range specified above.

-Now we further condition on the degree sequence, i.e., the sequence of check node degrees in $G_2$.
+Now we condition also on the degree sequence, that is, the sequence of check node degrees in $G_2$.
 The factor graph $G_2$ can be naturally associated to a graph, by replacing each variable node by an edge and each check node by a vertex.
-This graph is distributed according to the standard (non-bipartite) configuration model.
-Using \cite[Theorem 4]{Wormaldshortcycles81}, we obtain that the number of cycles of length $l \in \{1, 2, \ldots, l_0\}$ for a constant $l_0$ are asymptotically independent Poisson random variables, with parameters\footnote{The model in \cite{Wormaldshortcycles81} is slightly different from the configuration model for its treatment of self loops and double edges.
+This graph is distributed according to the standard (nonbipartite) configuration model.
+Using \cite {Wormaldshortcycles81}, Theorem~4, we obtain that the number of cycles of length $l \in\{1, 2, \ldots, l_0\}$ for a constant $l_0$ are asymptotically independent Poisson random variables, with parameters\footnote{The model in \cite{Wormaldshortcycles81} is slightly different from the configuration model for its treatment of self-loops and double edges.
 However, the results and proof can be adapted to the configuration model.}

-More precisely, for any constants $c_1, c_2, \ldots, c_{l_0} \in \N \cup \{0\}$, we have
+More precisely, for any constants $c_1, c_2, \ldots, c_{l_0} \in\N \cup\{0\}$, we have

-where $\Ev$ is the event that there are $c_l$ cycles of length $l$ for $l \in\{1, 2, \ldots, l_0\}$ with all cycles disjoint from each other, and $\uc=(c_l)_{l=1}^{l_0}$.
+where $\Ev_n(\uc)$ is the event that there are $c_l$ cycles of length $l$ for $l \in\{1, 2, \ldots, l_0\}$ with all cycles disjoint from each other, and $\uc=(c_l)_{l=1}^{l_0}$.
 Choosing $l_0$ large enough, we have

-where $\cN = \{\uc: \uc \neq \underline{0},\, c_l \leq l_0 \text{ for } l\in \{1,2, \ldots, l_0\}\}$, for $n$ large enough.
+where $\cN= \{\uc\dvtx\uc\neq\underline{0}, c_l \leq l_0 \mbox{ for } l\in\{1,2, \ldots, l_0\}\}$, for $n$ large enough.